Seth Low: Later life

-He was chairman of the Tuskegee University (formerly Tuskegee Institute), a historically black college directed under Booker T. Washington, from 1907 until 1916.
+Low was chairman of Tuskegee University (formerly Tuskegee Institute), a historically black college directed under Booker T. Washington, from 1907 until 1916.
 From 1907, he was also president of the business-labor alliance the National Civic Federation.
-Even though he believed in collective bargaining rights, which had customarily been denied to labor unions by those in authority, he did not favor strikes, but rather embraced arbitration as a suitable labor-management negotiation tactic.
+Though he believed in collective bargaining rights, which had customarily been denied to labor unions by those in authority, favored arbitration over strikes as a suitable labor-management negotiation tactic.
 He was a founder and the first president of the Bureau of Charities of Brooklyn, and was elected vice-president of the New York Academy of Sciences and president of the Archaeological Institute of America.

-Low became interested in the food supply problem, that is its contribution to the constantly increasing cost of living.
+Low became interested in the problem of the food supply's contribution to the constantly increasing cost of living.
 He became convinced that this difficulty could best be solved by democratic cooperation among farmers and consumers.
 He was president of the Bedford Farmers' Cooperative Association.
-He was also one of the founders of the Cooperative Wholesale Corporation of New York City, an organization which seeks to bring about a business federation of all the consumers' cooperative store societies in the eastern United States, but not being in sympathy with the radical tendency of this phase of the cooperative movement, he finally resigned and devoted himself entirely to the agricultural phase of cooperation.
-Low was also a trustee of the Carnegie Institute of Washington, D.C.
+He was also one of the founders of the Cooperative Wholesale Corporation of New York City, an organization which seeks to bring about a business federation of all the consumers' cooperative store societies in the eastern United States.
+However, not being in sympathy with the radical tendency of this phase of the cooperative movement, he eventually resigned and devoted himself entirely to the agricultural phase of cooperation.
+He was also a trustee of the Carnegie Institute of Washington, D.C.

-In the Spring of 1916, Low became ill with cancer.
+In the spring of 1916, Low became ill with cancer.
 He died in his home in Bedford Hills, New York, on September 17, 1916.
-Even his funeral demonstrated the ability of Low to reach political consensus, with honorary pallbearers that included both financier and philanthropist J. P. Morgan Jr. and labor activist and AFL founder Samuel Gompers.
+His funeral demonstrated his ability to reach political consensus, with honorary pallbearers including both financier and philanthropist J. P. Morgan Jr. and labor activist and AFL founder Samuel Gompers.
 He is buried in Green-Wood Cemetery in Brooklyn, New York.